-Sterling next?
 The 3 British players to play for Barcelona & how they fared

 Barcelona have long had their pick of the world’s best talent, with players from around the globe representing them.
+They’ve signed plenty of big-name players from the Premier League, but very few of them have been Brits.

-And in the very early years of the famous club, several Scottish players, most of whom worked in the Sant Andreu textile mill, pulled on the Blaugrana shirt.
+In the very early years of the famous club, several Scottish players, most of whom worked in the Sant Andreu textile mill, pulled on the Blaugrana shirt.

 But, since the advent of professionalism, only three men from the British Isles have played for Barca.